Galtar and the Golden Lance

-Galtar and the Golden Lance is a 30-minute animated sword and sorcery television series produced by Hanna-Barbera Productions, which aired in syndication in 1985–86 as part of The Funtastic World of Hanna-Barbera.
-The show ran for 21 episodes and is thought to have been created due to the rising popularity of the He-Man franchise.
+Galtar and the Golden Lance is a 30-minute American animated sword and planet television series produced by Hanna-Barbera Productions.
+It aired in syndication in 1985–86 as part of The Funtastic World of Hanna-Barbera.
+The show comprised 21 episodes and is thought to have been created in response to the rising popularity of the He-Man franchise.

 Premise

-The series is about the mythical sword-and-sorcery adventures of three companions: Galtar, Princess Goleeta, and her younger mind controlling brother Zorn.
-Galtar, with the help of his Golden Lance, is fighting with Tormack, the tyrannical usurper of the kingdom of Bandisar, who is conquering their entire world.
+The series is about the mythical sword-and-planet adventures of three companions: Galtar, Princess Goleeta, and her younger mind controlling brother Zorn.
+Galtar, with the help of his Golden Lance, fights with Tormack, the tyrannical usurper of the kingdom of Bandisar, who is conquering their entire world.
 Tormack is responsible for the death of both Galtar's parents and assassinating the rest of Goleeta and Zorn's family.

 Tormack covets the power of the Golden Lance, wishing to combine it with the Sacred Shield, which rightfully belongs to Goleeta and Zorn.
 Whoever holds both becomes invincible.
-The Golden Lance normally exists as a short staff.
-However, when Galtar holds it above his head with both hands, it extends two mystical blades, one on each side, and can then be divided into two swords for dueling.
+The Golden Lance normally exists as a short staff; but when Galtar holds it above his head with both hands, two mystical blades extend from it, one on each side, and can then be divided into two swords for dueling.
 The enchantment that empowers the Golden Lance also protects it by releasing energy from its hilt (called the "Fury of the Golden Lance") when held by an unworthy wielder.

-The series was cancelled before the final outcome of the conflict between Galtar and Tormack could be revealed.
+The series was cancelled before the revelation of the final outcome of the conflict between Galtar and Tormack.